kevintruong/til/Home.md

-Welcome to the cs241 wiki!
+Welcome to the System Programming wiki!
+Rather than requiring a book this semester, we will build own set of resources here.